 Ruth is a member of Limavady Reformed Presbyterian Church and has been involved with RVCR for many years, having presented her own show since 2008.
 She runs her own business doing wedding flowers and other floral arrangements.
 Her hobbies include trying to master various crafts and orienteering for the past 40 years.
 You might even see her with her dog at the radio station!

-Mike pastors Encounter Community here in Limavady when he is not teaching his P5 class in Cumber Claudy Primary School.
+Mike pastors Encounter Community Church here in Limavady when he is not teaching his P7 class in Cumber Claudy Primary School.
 He loves eating food, listening to music, cooking food, spending time with family, reading cookery books, Star Wars, basketball and ultimate Frisbee.